 Lindsey Macchiarella, Ph.D.

-Lindsey Macchiarella joined the music faculty at the University of Texas at El Paso in Fall 2015, and currently holds the position of Assistant Professor of Music Instruction.
-She is current president of the Rocky Mountain Chapter of the American Musicological Society.
+Lindsey Macchiarella joined the music faculty at the University of Texas at El Paso in Fall 2015.
+She currently holds the position of Assistant Professor of Instruction and is musicology area coordinator.

 She received her Bachelor of Arts from the University of California, Riverside, and a Masters in Musicology and certificate in Early Music Studies from Florida State University.
 In 2016, she completed her PhD with a focus in musicology from Florida State University.
 Her area of specialization is early modernism in fin-de-siècle France and Russia and her recent studies have focused on the sketches and libretto of Aleksandr Skryabin’s (Alexander Scriabin) unfinished work, Prefatory Action.

-Department of Music: Music History
+Department of Music: Musicology

-Office: FFA M234
+Office: FFA M446A (Music Library)

-Office Phone: (915) 747-6630
+Office Phone: (915) 747-5967

 “Reich and Gursky: Parallel Minimalist and Post-Minimalist Narratives in Music and Photography.”
 Music in Art 46 (2021): 173-184.

 “Modernizing Satie: Performance, History, and Aesthetic Ideology.”
 Keyboard Perspectives 12 (2019-20): 45-60.

 “Early French Modernism Across Modalities: Erik Satie and Eugène Atget.”
 Music in Art 42/2 (2017): 11-30.